63 Jurisdictions · All 50 States · All 13 Canadian Provinces

 What the Mesh Handles Automatically

-Every time a HuddleBond is created or transferred, the Compliance Mesh runs a full jurisdiction check.
-You never configure it.
-It just works.
+Every time a HuddleBond is created or transferred, the Compliance Mesh runs a jurisdiction check and determines whether the bond can proceed automatically or should be routed for review.

 Deposit Caps

-Some states cap deposits at 1 month's rent.
-Others allow 2.
-The Mesh enforces the correct cap for your jurisdiction and flags any non-compliance at bond creation.
+Some jurisdictions cap deposits at one month's rent.
+Others allow more.
+The mesh checks the applicable cap and blocks or flags bonds that exceed it.

 Disclosure Requirements